JohnWebb4/elastic-search-firebase/README.md

 # Elastic Search Firebase

-## Goal: Add Elasit Search to a Firebase project
+## Goal: Add Elastic Search to a Firebase project

 Adding Elastic Search to a Firebase app